serkan-ozal/mysafe/README.md

 * **`mysafe.customMemoryManagementPackagePrefix`:** Specifies a subset of classes/packages for checking loaded classes whether they might have custom memory management point.
 By this configuration, unnecessary check on every loaded classes is prevented for possible custom memory management points.

-* **`mysafe.threadLocalMemoryUsagePatternExist`:** Enables thread-local based storages for allocated memories and caller informations.
+* **`mysafe.threadLocalMemoryUsagePatternExist`:** Enables thread-local based storages for allocated memories and allocation paths.
 Since storages are thread-local, they are lock free and no need to any synchronization.
 By these advantages, they perform better than lock guarded and synchonized global storages.
 If memory usages are thread-local in your application, it is highly recommended to enable this property.
 Thread-local memory usage means that once a memory is allocated in a thread, it is only accessed and free within that thread.

 * **`mysafe.ignoreByMySafe`:** Specifies classes/packages to be ignored by **MySafe** for instrumentation.
 There can be multiple configurations seperated by comma (`,`).
 Also via `@IgnoreByMySafe` annotation, classes can be marked to be ignored by **MySafe**.

 * **`mysafe.threadLocalMemoryUsageDeciderImpl`:** Specifies the `ThreadLocalMemoryUsageDecider` implementation to be used for deciding which threads use memory as thread-local and which ones use as global.
 This property is used when `mysafe.threadLocalMemoryUsagePatternExist` property is enabled.
 By default all threads are assumed as they are using memory as thread-local when `mysafe.threadLocalMemoryUsagePatternExist` property is enabled.

-* **`mysafe.enableCallerInfoMonitoringMode`:** Enables tracking caller informations on memory allocation (class name and method name) with at most `4` depth by default.
-Caller informations are dumped while dumping all allocated memories through `MySafe::dumpAllocatedMemories` if it is enabled.
+* **`mysafe.enableAllocationPathMonitoringMode`:** Enables tracking allocation paths on memory allocation (class name and method name) with at most `4` depth by default.
+Allocation paths are dumped while dumping all allocated memories through `MySafe::dumpAllocatedMemories` if it is enabled.
 Default value is `false`.

-  Note that, in the result caller path, between two subsequent call points (methods), there might be other call points (methods) and **MySafe** __doesn't give any guarantee__ that these call points (methods) are directly connected with eachother.
+  Note that, in the result allocation path, between two subsequent call points (methods), there might be other call points (methods) and **MySafe** __doesn't give any guarantee__ that these call points (methods) are directly connected with eachother.

-* **`mysafe.maxCallerInfoDepth`:** Configures maximum depth of for caller information tracking.
+* **`mysafe.maxAllocationPathDepth`:** Configures maximum depth of for allocation path tracking.
 Default value is `4` and it __cannot__ be more than `4`.

 * **`mysafe.enableMXBean`:** Enables JMX support.
 Default value is `false`.

-* **`mysafe.allocatedMemoryStorageImpl`:** Specifies the custom `AllocatedMemoryStorage` implementation which stored the allocated memories.
+* **`mysafe.allocatedMemoryStorageImpl`:** Specifies the custom `AllocatedMemoryStorage` implementation which stores the allocated memories.
 If it is not set, the default (built-in) `AllocatedMemoryStorage` implementation is used.

+* **`mysafe.allocationPathManagerImpl`** Specifies the custom `AllocationPathManager` implementation which manages allocation path & address mappings/un-mappings and allocation path provide related operations.
+If it is not set, the default (built-in) `AllocationPathManager` implementation (`InstrumentationBasedAllocationPathManager`) is used.

 * **`mysafe.illegalMemoryAccessListenerImpl`:** Specifies the `IllegalMemoryAccessListener` implementation to be notified when illegal memory access occurred.